The Three Valleys: The Largest Ski Area in the World

 Méribel: Combe de Vallon from the top of Mont Vallon offers a stunning start point at 2952m and a really long run down, offering a great sense of achievement, and helping you earn your morning coffee stop.

-Other Three Valleys Highlights
+Three Valleys Activities

 Here are some of our top tips for things to do during your stay in the Three Valleys: